Sam (horse): 1819: four-year-old season

 Sam failed to show any worthwhile form in two races in the spring of 1819.
 On 15 April he started joint favourite for the two mile Claret Stakes at Newmarket but finished last of the three runners behind Allegro and The Oaks winner Corinne.
 A month later he finished last of three again in the four-mile Jockey Club Stakes in which he was receiving twenty-three pounds from the winner Cannon-ball.
 After this race he was sold by Thornhill to a Mr Charlton.

 Sam did not race again.
 He was entered for a match race against a filly named Fanny at the Newmarket Craven meeting in April 1820, but did not appear and Mr Charlton paid a forfeit.

 Stud career

 Sam began his stud career at Ludford near Ludlow in Shropshire alongside the more established stallion Castrel.
 His initial fee was 10 guineas for thoroughbred mares or 2 guineas for half-breds.
 He made no impact as a stallion attracting few mares other than those of Mr Thornhill.
 His last known foals were conceived in 1827.

 Pedigree

-Sam's pedigree contained significant inbreeding.
-He was inbred 3 × 4 × 4 to Herod, meaning that the stallion appears once in the third generation of his pedigree and twice in the fourth.
-He was also inbred 4 × 4 × 4 to Eclipse.
+^ Sam is inbred 4S x 4S x 5S x 3D x 5D to the stallion Herod, meaning that he appears fourth generation twice and fifth generation once (via Herod mare)^ on the sire side of his pedigree and third generation once and fifth generation once (via Florizel)^ on the dam side of his pedigree.

+Sam is inbred 4S x 4S x 4D to the stallion Eclipse, meaning that he appears fourth generation twice on the sire side of his pedigree and fourth generation once on the dam side of his pedigree.